deshinikranasingha/deshinikranasingha/README.md

 - 👋 Hi, I’m @deshinikranasingha
 - 👀 I’m interested in programming and robotics
-- 🌱 I’m currently learning in University of Sri Jayewardenepura faculty of engineering in department of mechanical engineering
+- 🌱 I studied at the University of Sri Jayewardenepura Faculty of Engineering
-- 💞️ I’m looking to collaborate on nothing any one
 - 📫 How to reach me deshinikranasingha@gmail.com

 <!---